GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 Responses

-See Responses for Get List of Opportunity - link to the above display
+See Response for Get List of Opportunities

 Examples